-Through the previous years, Marco produced an in-depth survey on the aftermath of cocaine production and trafficking in Bolivia, and a set of projects with focus on wildlife crime and conservation working in Zimbabwe, Swaziland, Indonesia and India in collaboration with the CITES (United Nations).
-He also contributed to a number of surveys and essays partnering with ICTE (Madagascar), WCS, FFI and BVAR (Belize).
+Through the early stages of his career, Marco produced an exposé on the aftermath of cocaine production and trafficking in Bolivia, and developed a set of investigations with focus on wildlife crime and conservation working in Zimbabwe, Swaziland, Indonesia and India in collaboration with the CITES (United Nations).

 Through those years, Marco worked with prominent conservationists such as Dr. Biruté Galdikas, Dr. Patricia Wright and Fateh Singh Rathore among others, in collaboration with Tiger Watch India, ICTE NYC-Madagascar, and with WCS, FFI and BVAR in Belize.
 Marco is the recipient of numerous grants and awards, including the World Press Photo (2010).
 In 2015 he joined The Photo Society, of which he’s currently a member.
 Marco lives in Buenos Aires, Argentina.